Shuhaib73/E-commerce-EDA_Webapp_Python/README.md

 #### 6. Canceled Order Analysis:
 ##### Explore and analyze patterns related to canceled orders, including Payment mode used for cancellation and Visualize Payment Status Proportion for Canceled Orders.

-### Web Application Link :

-### Web Deployment:
-#### To make the E-commerce Date Analysis project accessible and user-friendly, I have deployed it as a web application using Streamlit.
-#### To explore the web application, simply navigate to the provided URL in your web browser.
-The application is accessible online, allowing you to Viwe the various visualizations and gain valuable insights from the E-commerce data analysis.